EPSEF - Eastern Panhandle

 • protect the environment

-• to ensure the safety and well-being of fair visitors
+• ensure the safety and well-being of fair visitors

 Projects will be inspected for potential violations of the Display and Safety (D&S) Rules prior to judging.
 Without further notice to the participant, the D&S Inspector may remove or obscure any prohibited items on display and make safe any potentially hazardous condition.
 Where necessary, the D&S Inspector will make a reasonable attempt to work with particiapants to correct any serious violations.
-Projects with unresolved violations after commencement of judging will not be eligible to compete in subsequent Society-affiliated fairs.
+Projects with unresolved violations after commencement of judging will not be eligible to compete in WVSEF or JIC.

 The D&S inspector most commonly encounters violations of the following rules: